When Someone Dies At Home

 When Someone Dies Suddenly or Unexpectedly

 If the death is sudden or unexpected, the death will need to be referred to the coroner.
-This will also be the case if the person who has died has not seen a doctor within the last 14 days.
+This referral may be made by a GP, Medical Examiner, Hospital Doctor, Registrar or the Police.

-The coroner will advise the next of kin if any further investigation is required, in the form of a post-mortem or inquest.
+The coroner will advise the deceased’s representative if any further investigation is required, in the form of a post-mortem and possibly an inquest.
 This can delay funeral arrangements as the registration of death cannot take place until the coroner’s investigations have concluded.

-Once the coroner is satisfied, they will issue the relevant documentation to allow your loved one’s funeral arrangements to be finalised.
+Once the coroner is satisfied with their findings, they will issue the relevant documentation to allow your loved one’s funeral arrangements to be finalised.